wyxfhb/jettl/README.md

 - Subpanel example
 - `Periodic Message` example

-## Debugging

-Debug / Unit Test class wrapping.
-Some kind of diagram disable in the developed actor `Decorator.vi`, surrounding the (yet to be made) `Debug.lvclass`.
-That way debug code does not exist in Base classes, and is held exclusively in the `Base Debug.lvclass` / `Debug.lvclass` interface.

 ## Documentation

 Look in the `doc` folder for the `main.pdf` for the ongoing documentation for `jettl`.